 Plugin features full 2-way synchronization with Google Calendar.
-You have option to can sync on two levels:
+You have option to synchronize on two levels:

 - Syn global Google Calendar that will block corresponding time range for all appointable products on your site.

 - Sync staff Google Calendar that will block corresponding time range only for appointable products where they are assigned to.